wavebreaker-lucas/esg_gp_be/data_management/README-checklist.md

 1. Automatically finds the latest ENV, SOC, and GOV checklist submissions for the layer
 2. Validates that all three checklist types are complete
 3. Checks if a report already exists for these submissions (returns it if found)
-4. Generates a new combined report if needed or if regenerate=true is specified
+4. Generates a new combined report if needed or if regenerate=true is specified.
+The generated report will have structured JSON content and a calculated ESG rating.

 Optional parameters:
 - `entity_name`: Filter for a specific entity name within the layer
 - `reporting_period`: Use submissions from a specific reporting period
 - `regenerate`: Force generation of a new report even if one exists

-Example response:
+Example response (updated to reflect structured content and rating):
 ```json
 {
   "report": {